This story has been updated. It was originally published on August 20, 2019.

 Track your laptop

 Sure, laptops are a little harder to lose than smartphones, but it is definitely not unheard of.
-If you left your MacBook somewhere but are not really sure where, Find My iPhone can help locate it.
+If you left your MacBook somewhere but aren’t really sure where, Find My can help locate it.

-To make sure the feature is enabled on macOS, open the Apple menu, then System Preferences, and choose iCloud.
-There, make sure the Find My Mac box is checked so you can locate your Mac and sound an alert if it’s gotten lost under a pile of clothes or went down the back of the sofa.
+To make sure the feature is enabled on macOS, open the Apple menu, click System Preferences, and then your Apple ID (if you’re not signed in, you’ll have to do that first).
+Click iCloud in the sidebar and ensure the Find My Mac box is checked so you can locate your computer and have it sound an alert if it’s gotten lost under a pile of clothes or slipped down the back of the sofa.

 Microsoft offers something similar with a service called Find My Device.
-From the Windows 10 Settings pane, go to Update & Security, and then to Find my device.
+From the Windows 10 Settings pane, go to Update & Security (Privacy & Security on Windows 11), and then to Find my device.
 Make sure the tracking option is turned on if you want to be able to hunt down your Windows laptop in the future.

-To locate a device, go to your Microsoft account page on the web, click on a device, then on Find my device, and it’ll show up on a map.
-Unfortunately, you can’t get your device to make sounds to help you find it, but you can at least check whether it’s at home or some place else so you won’t waste hours searching for it.
+To locate a device, go to your Microsoft account’s Devices page on the web, and click Find my device at the top of the screen to open up a map.
+If you have Windows 10, you unfortunately won’t be able to get your device to make sounds to help you find it, but you can at least check whether it’s at home or somewhere else so you won’t waste hours searching for it.
+If your computer is running Windows 11, you’ll be able to lock it and even leave a message to display on the screen.
+Your device will keep location services on and send you location updates directly to your Microsoft email.

 Track any device

-In cases like these, you can still keep tabs on where your belongings are by attaching Bluetooth trackers to your gadgets.
-These work for phones, laptops, cameras, and anything else you can stick them to.
+In cases like these, you can still keep tabs on your belongings by attaching Bluetooth trackers to your gadgets.
+These will work for phones, laptops, cameras, and anything else you can stick them to.

-Tile tags (starting at $26 on Amazon) are one example.
-Each model offers different sizes, weights, and detection ranges up to 300 feet (90 meters), so you can pick the right one for each gadget you want to track.
+Tile tags (starting at $20 on Amazon) are a more universal example.
+Each model offers different sizes, weights, and detection ranges up to 400 feet (120 meters), so you can pick the right one for each gadget you want to track.